-WebLogic Server includes features that allow deployed applications to easily use Coherence data caches, and seamlessly incorporate CoherenceWeb for session management and TopLink Grid as an object-to-relational persistence framework.
+WebLogic Server includes features that allow deployed applications to easily use Coherence data caches, and seamlessly incorporate Coherence\Web for session management and TopLink Grid as an object-to-relational persistence framework.
 Collectively, these features are referred to as ActiveCache.

 ActiveCache is employed by applications running on WebLogic Server and provides replicated and distributed caching services that make an application's data available to all servers in a Coherence data cluster.
 ActiveCache provides direct access by applications to data caches, either through resource injection or component-based JNDI lookup, and lets you display, monitor, create, and configure Coherence clusters using the WebLogic Server Administration Console and WLST.
-New features in this release let you control (start, stop, and restart), configure, and monitor stand-alone Coherence cache servers using the WebLogic Server Administration Server, via the Administration Console or WLST, along with the java-based Node Manager.
+You can control (start, stop, and restart), configure, and monitor standalone Coherence cache servers using the WebLogic Server Administration Server, via the Administration Console or WLST, along with the Java-based Node Manager.